- for IHG Users69

 Hyatt has the fewest number of hotels around the world, but loyalists swear they’re among the best.
 Additionally, the Hyatt sign-up bonus of just 40,000 points isn’t as lucrative as it used to be.
 The bonus was once worth two free nights at any property across the globe.

-With all these cards, it really comes down to your personal preferences for where you like to travel and what type and category of hotel you prefer to stay in.
+With all these cards, it really comes down to your personal preferences for where you like to travel, how long you typically stay and what type and category of hotel you prefer to stay in.

-Compare the IHG Rewards Club Select Credit Card to Other Cards
+Compare the IHG Rewards Club Traveler Credit Card to Other Cards

 The most obvious difference in these hotel cards is that they’re offered by different banks, so if you like to spread out your loyalty, you can.
 Both the IHG and Hilton cards offer nice sign-up bonuses, while the Wyndham card offers a lower bonus, though it’s still enough for a free night.